oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When using sender-constrained tokens, the OAuth client has to prove possession of a private key in order to use the token, such that the token isn't usable by itself.
 If a sender-constrained token is stolen, the attacker wouldn't be able to use the token directly, they would need to also steal the private key.
 In essence, one could say that using sender-constrained tokens shifts the challenge of securely storing the token to securely storing the private key.

 If an application is using sender-constrained tokens, the secure storage of the private key is more important than the secure storage of the token.
 Ideally the application should use a non-exportable private key, such as generating one with the {{WebCryptographyAPI}}.
-With an unencrypted token in LocalStorage protected by a non-exportable private key, an XSS attack would not be able to extract the key, so the token would not be usable by the attacker.
+With an unencrypted token in localStorage protected by a non-exportable private key, an XSS attack would not be able to extract the key, so the token would not be usable by the attacker.

 If the application is unable to use an API that generates a non-exportable key, the application should take measures to isolate the private key from its own execution context.
 The techniques for doing so are similar to using a secure token storage mechanism, as discussed in {{token-storage}}.